jrg94/CSE5539/presentation/paper-notes.md

 ### 8.3 Estimating Melody and Base Lines (256 - 266)

+This sections opens up with some application domains for estimating melody and base lines such as retreiving a musical piece by humming or automatic production of accompaniment tracks for karaoke.

+Later, the section discusses challenges with using current techniques like F0 estimation which depends on single tones that lack periodic noise.
+Even special F0 estimation methods fail due to the smearing of harmonics.

+Fortunately, F0 estimation in music was first achieved in 1999 using PreFEst.
+PreFEst works by estimating F0 from the most predominant harmonic structure using a probability density function (PDF).
+Unfortunately, I struggled to grasp exactly how it works from all the signal processing jargon.
+Luckily, this section claims that the process will be explained in more detail.
+That said, the basic model works in three parts:

+1. Front end: frequency analysis
+2. Core: predominant F0 estimation
+3. Back end: temporal continuity evaluation

+Based on this model, melody and bass lines can be extracted using frequency- range limitations during core processing.

 ### 8.4 Estimating Beat Structure (267 - 275)

 ### 8.5 Estimating Chorus Sections and Repeated Sections (275 - 286)